Sure Dividend

 Business Overview

-As an mREIT, ARMOUR Residential invests in residential mortgage-backed securities that include U.S. Government-sponsored entities (GSE) such as Fannie Mae, Freddie Mac.
+As an mREIT, ARMOUR Residential invests in residential mortgage-backed securities, including those issued or guaranteed by U.S. Government-sponsored entities (GSE) such as Fannie Mae and Freddie Mac.
 It also includes Ginnie Mae, the Government National Mortgage Administration’s issued or guaranteed securities backed by fixed-rate, hybrid adjustable-rate, and adjustable-rate home loans.

 It also includes unsecured notes and bonds issued by the GSE and the United States treasuries, money market instruments, and non-GSE or government agency-backed securities.

-The mortgage REIT was founded in 2008 and is based in Vero Beach, Florida.
-It seeks to create shareholder value through careful investment and risk management practices that produce current yield and superior risk-adjusted returns over the long term.
+The mortgage REIT, founded in 2008 and based in Vero Beach, Florida, seeks to create shareholder value through careful investment and risk management practices that produce current yield and superior risk-adjusted returns over the long term.

-With a market cap of approximately $1 billion and ~$107.6 million in annual revenue, it is a significant national player in residential investment.
+With a market cap of approximately $1.5 billion and annual revenue of $150 million, it is a significant national player in residential investment.

 Source: Investor presentation

-The trust makes money by raising capital through issuing debt as well as preferred and common equity and then reinvesting the proceeds into higher-yielding debt instruments.
+The trust makes money by raising capital by issuing debt, preferred equity, and common equity and then reinvesting the proceeds into higher-yielding debt instruments.

-The spread (i.e., the difference between the cost of capital and the return on capital) is then largely returned to common shareholders via dividend payments, though the trust often retains a little bit of the profits to reinvest in the business.
+The spread (i.e., the difference between the cost of capital and the return on capital) is then largely returned to common shareholders via dividend payments.
+However, the trust often retains a little bit of the profits to reinvest in the business.

 Growth Prospects

 Recent results at ARMOUR have been mixed.
-The trust was severely impacted by the COVID-19 pandemic, but was able to meet all of its margin calls and it maintained access to repurchase financing.
+The COVID-19 pandemic severely impacted the trust, but it could meet all of its margin calls and maintain access to repurchase financing.

 Source: Investor presentation